harvard-nrg/python-workshop/docs/basics.md

     embedded quote with a backslash `\` character as shown above.

 ## Checking types

-You can check the type of a variable or its [class](https://docs.python.org/3/tutorial/classes.html) at any time by passing it to the built-in [`type()`](https://docs.python.org/3/library/functions.html#type) function.
+You can check the type of a variable or its [class](https://docs.python.org/3/tutorial/classes.html) by passing it to the built-in [`type()`](https://docs.python.org/3/library/functions.html#type) function.